Air-Quality USB sensor dongle w/ configurable output format (JSON, CSV, etc)Designed by Ohmtech.io, Ships from Germany

 The VCP (Virtual Comm Port) interface makes trivial to export the data to a CSV file without the need to install any software and import in Excel for instance, or use the real-time values in JSON to integrate the sensor into a cloud-connected system, saving several hours to days of integration effort.
 For example, in Mac/Linux a simple command like cat /dev/cu.usbmodem1A1 > log.csv will start saving the sensor data into a CSV formatted file, making super quick and simple to collect air-quality data even for people with no coding skills.

 Please find the use instructions in the Datasheet below.
-A dedicated documentation page will follow soon.
+More can be found here.

 |Shipping Rate||First item||Additional items|